Developer: Eidos Montréal

 Something is not good?

 Characters animation, with rigid movements and “mannequin-like” expressions.
 A graphic style not so enthusiastic, but cyberpunk scenarios are very good.
-Yes, it’s not lacking of free violence and ordinary fightings appeal, but for being a 2011 mainstream game, it is a real mature title.
+Yes, it’s not lacking of free violence and ordinary fightings, which are in contrast with the psychological profile of the characters and with the storytelling; but for being a 2011 mainstream game, it is really mature title.